LinkDarkshire/AnimeWatcherQT/README.md

 ## ToDo

-1. by converting to asyncron I seem to have destroyed the infoFile storage -> wip
+1. By converting to asyncron I seem to have destroyed the infoFile storage -> wip
-2. the tags list is not complete the whole categories are missing -> sort out or ignore ?
+2. The tags list is not complete the whole categories are missing -> sort out or ignore ?
-3. the missing number of episodes is still missing
+3. The missing number of episodes is still missing
-4. saving Infos in DB not working at the moment
+4. Saving Infos in DB not working at the moment
-5. Stop search by user
+5. Stop the porgramm from crushing after cancel by user

 ## Contributing